NCBI-Codeathons/amr-2024-team-mortimer/README.md

 - Farah Saeed, Franklin College of Arts and Sciences, University of Georgia
 - Shriya Garg, Franklin College of Arts and Sciences, University of Georgia
 - Brittany Henry, Department of Population Health, University of Georgia
+- Shanita Zaman Smrity, Department of Population Health, University of Georgia

 ## Project Goals